osnatairy/Calculator-Service/README.md

 Now, that you have the project on your computer (and the tools), you can test it.
 The project has many unit tests and some integration test (we chose the pyramid of testing for the homework).

-You can run the unit test and the integration test by using the command:
+You can run the unit test and the integration tests by using the command:
 ```
 npm run test
 ```